Point Harbor in Currituck County, North Carolina — The American South (South Atlantic)

 Erected by North Carolina Civil War Trails.

 Location.
 36° 5.639′ N, 75° 47.854′ W. Marker is in Point Harbor, North Carolina, in Currituck County.
 Marker can be reached from Kitty Hawk half a mile east of Caratoke Highway (U.S. 158), in the median.
+Located in Sound Park.
 Touch for map.
-Located in Sound Park.
 Marker is in this post office area: Point Harbor NC 27964, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Take a Boy Fishing in North Carolina (approx. 4.6 miles away); Monument to a Century of Flight (approx. 4.6 miles away); Powder Ridge Club (approx. 5.7 miles away); Wright Brothers' Memorial (approx. 5.8 miles away); Field Research Facility (approx. 6.4 miles away); Kill Devil Hills Fire Rescue Memorial (approx. 8.3 miles away); Thomas J. Jarvis (approx. 8.6 miles away); The First Successful Flight of an Airplane (approx. 8.8 miles away).